britram/taps-transports/draft-ietf-taps-transports.md

 need to specify additional mechanisms, including a congestion control mechanism (such as NewReno, TFRC or LEDBAT).
 This extends the set of available Transport Services beyond those provided to applications by TCP and UDP.

+The transport protocols described in this document provide a basis for the definition of transport services provided by common protocols, as background for the TAPS working group.
+The protocols listed here were chosen to help expose as many potential transport services as possible, and are not meant to be a comprehensive survey or classification of all transport protocols.

 ## Overview of Transport Features